nir/jupylet/docs/programmers_reference_guide/synthesis.rst

-Jupylet includes a resonant filter parameterized by a `cutoff` frequency, that can operate in one of three modes; as a `lowpass` filter that attenuates frequencies above the `cutoff` frequency, a `highpass` filter that attenuates frequencies below the `cutoff` frequency, or a `bandpass` filter that attenuates frequencies outside a band of frequencies around the `cutoff` frequency.
+Jupylet includes a resonant filter parameterized by a `cutoff` frequency, that can operate in one of three modes; as a `lowpass` filter that attenuates frequencies above the `cutoff` frequency, a `highpass` filter that attenuates frequencies below the `cutoff` frequency, or a `bandpass` filter that attenuates frequencies outside a band of frequencies centered around the `cutoff` frequency.

 As we saw above, `white` noise is made of sine waves of all frequencies, all having equal power.
 We can therefore apply a filter to white noise to see how